 PLC Arduino Automation for Industrial Labelling

-In this project an Arduino based PLC has been used to automate the labeling of bottles on a conveyor belt.
-Two stepper motors are used, the first one is used to control the large label roll and the second one moves the conveyor belt.
+In this Arduino project an industrial controller has been used to automate the labeling of bottles on a conveyor belt.
+Two stepper motors are used, the first one controls the large label roll and the second one moves the conveyor belt.

-In order to ensure that each bottle has been labeled, an encoder has been required to manage the speed of the conveyor belt and a photocell to know the position of each bottle.
+In order to ensure that each bottle has been labeled, an encoder and a photocell are required.
+The encoder manages the speed of the conveyor belt and the photocell detects the position of each bottle.

-Bottles on a conveyor belt run through a labelling mechanism that applies a label to the bottle.
-The spacing of the bottles on the conveyor is not regulated and the conveyor can slow down, speed up, or stop at any time.
+Bottles on a conveyor belt run through a labelling mechanism that applies a label to the bottles.
+The spacing between the bottles on the conveyor is not regulated and the conveyor can slow down, speed up or stop at any time.

-- Accurately apply labels to bottles in motion
+- Accurately applying labels to bottles in motion

 - Smooth, consistent labelling at all speeds

-The Arduino based PLC accepts input from an encoder mounted to the conveyor and reference all of the speeds and distances of the label roll with the help of a photocell that detects the position of the bottle at the time of labeling.
+The industrial PLC accepts input from an encoder mounted on the conveyor and refers all the speeds and distances of the label roll with the help of a photocell that detects the position of the bottle at the time of labeling.

-The controller commands the label motor to accelerate to the line speed at the moment when the first edge of the label comes into contact with the bottle.
+The controller arduino commands the labelling motor to accelerate the line speed when the first edge of the label comes into contact with the bottle.
 The motor moves at the speed of the line until the full label is applied, and then slows to a stop and waits for the next bottle.

-To obtain the data of the encoder, it has been connected to two inputs with interruption of the PLC based on Arduino, in this way, the Industrial Shields PLC will not be making requests constantly to obtain the data of the encoder, it has been connected to two inputs with interruption of the Arduino based PLC.
+To obtain the data of the encoder, it has been connected to two inputs with interruption of the PLC Arduino based on open source.
+In that way, the programmable logic controller will not be making requests constantly to obtain the data of the encoder, it has been connected to two inputs with interruption of the PLC Arduino.
 For each servo, purely digital PLC outputs are needed (making the connections with its respective driver).